peterpeterparker/daviddalbusco.com/src/blog/building-a-github-actions-integration-with-oidc-authentication.md

 `process.env.ACTIONS_ID_TOKEN_REQUEST_URL` and `process.env.ACTIONS_ID_TOKEN_REQUEST_TOKEN` are environment variables that GitHub automatically injects into the workflow, but only if the workflow declares `id-token: write` permissions.

 That `nonce` passed to the callback is generated by the library itself before calling back, and it is not purely random.
-It is derived from a SHA-256 hash of a salt and the identity's principal (basically a public key), encoded as a base64 URL string.
+It is derived from a SHA-256 hash of a salt and the identity's principal (basically a public key), encoded as a base64 URL string ([source](https://github.com/junobuild/juno-js/blob/main/packages/auth/src/utils/nonce.utils.ts)).

 ```typescript
 const generateSalt = (): Salt => crypto.getRandomValues(new Uint8Array(32));